Varanus salvadorii: Behavior

 The crocodile monitor is a highly arboreal lizard.
 It can hang onto branches with its rear legs, and occasionally use its tail as a prehensile grip.
 The primary function of the tail, however, is as a counterbalance when leaping from branch to branch.
 As in some other Varanus species, the tail also may be used for defense, as captive specimens may attempt to lash keepers with their tails.
 This species occasionally is seen in the pet trade, but has a reputation for aggression and unpredictability.
 Although they are known to rest and bask in trees, they sleep on the ground or submerged in water.

 These monitors rise up on their hind legs to check their surroundings, behaviour that also has been documented in Gould's monitors (V. gouldii).
 They are known to exhibit a warning posture, in which they carry their tails rolled up behind them.
 According to native belief, they give a warning call if they see crocodiles.
-In general crocodile monitors avoid human contact, but their bite is capable of causing infection, like the Komodo dragon's.
+In general crocodile monitors avoid human contact, but their bite is thought capable of causing infection, like the Komodo dragon's.
+However, this has largely been disproven due to the discovery that most if not all monitor lizards including the crocodile monitor and Komodo dragon are venomous.
+These venom glands are located in the lizard's lower jaw.
 One fatality was reported from a bite in 1983 when a Papuan woman was bitten and later died from an infection.